 Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outlines of the workmen?
+Can you fit the tangram pieces into the outline of the child walking home from school?

-Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?
+Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?